elsonidoq/bsas-temperatures/README.md

 # bsas-temperatures
 Should I buy an air conditioner?

 So, I have a 2 year old son and summer is comming.
-I wouldn't really buy myself an AC, I can leave without it, but I wouldn't like my toddler having trouble to sleep because of the hot days.
+I wouldn't really buy myself an AC, I can live without it, but I wouldn't like my toddler having trouble to sleep because of the hot days.

 This is what a data scientist should do:
 * Get some data